guardian/content-atom/doc/new-content-atom.md

 embedding.

-The pre-requisite is that you must have decided (and probably implemented) the internal model your appliation's data type.
+The pre-requisite is that you must have decided (and probably implemented) the internal model your application's data type.

 You should then create a Thrift model which describes your project's commitment to an specific structure whenever its content is